 There are many variations of this diet depending on which country you live in.
 The common factor is that meals are typically plant-based with a limited amount of animal protein.

-The benefits of the Mediterranean diet have been well-documented.
+The benefits of the diet have been well-documented.
 Studies have shown that people who follow this diet have a lower risk of heart disease, stroke, cancer and Alzheimer’s disease.
 They also tend to live longer than those who don’t follow the diet.

 The Different Types of Mediterranean Diets